Back Send feedback to ilkka.kuivanen@me.com

 Third version

-Third iteration is now in progress.
-I have been refining the current version to work for home and work notes.
-LLM improvements are still waiting to get worked on.
+Third iteration is in progress.
+I'm refining the version for home and work notes; LLM improvements are still pending.
 Recent work includes:

 Below is the ongoing third version of the UI: